- Our customers have been hired by : * Foot Note

-A perfect nurse CV sets out your qualifications, like a BSc (Hons) in nursing, and details your experience of delivering patient care.
-It highlights specialisms such as intensive and cardiac care and describes your ability to lead a team of nurses and focus on patient outcomes.
+A standout nurse CV showcases your qualifications, such as a BSc (Hons) in nursing, alongside your experience in patient care.
+It highlights any specialisms, like intensive or cardiac care, and demonstrates your ability to lead teams and focus on patient outcomes.

 SEARCH ALL CV EXAMPLES